 Community and Non-Profit Screening Programs: There are several community and non-profit organizations which offer education and screening, often at a special price.
 These programs may have eligibility limitations and may not screen for all diseases.

-Commercial Laboratories: There are three major national commercial laboratories which do genetic screening.
+Commercial Laboratories: There are major national commercial laboratories which do genetic screening.
 Tests must be ordered by a physician with an account with the lab.

 JGDC visual identity and website: Marc Zaref Design, Inc. www.marczarefdesign.com